 Lanzarote Tours and Excursions

 What to do in Lanzarote if you don’t want to drive?
-Well that’s easy too because there’s a huge choice of excursions, day trips and tours available.
-If you’re arriving by cruise ship there’s a choice of day tours of the island too.
+Well, that’s easy too because there’s a vast choice of excursions, day trips and tours.
+If you’re arriving by cruise ship, there’s a choice of day tours of the island too.

 Looking for somewhere to stay in Lanzarote?
 Check rates and availability

 Lanzarote has a wine-producing tradition that began as far back as the fifteenth century.
-Heading towards the centre of the island on the road from San Bartolomé to Playa Blanca you’ll find La Geria.
+Heading towards the centre of the island along the main road from San Bartolomé to Playa Blanca, you’ll find La Geria.

-The vineyards in Lanzarote aren’t like any you’ll have ever seen before.
-A massive eruption in 1730 lasting six years covered this part of the island in thick, black volcanic ash and put a stop to any cultivation except for the grapevine.
+The vineyards in Lanzarote are unlike any you’ve ever seen before.
+In 1730, a massive eruption lasting six years covered this part of the island in thick, black volcanic ash, which put a stop to any cultivation except for the grapevine.

 Zocos and Bodegas

-Each vine is grown in a round hollow and surrounded by a small crescent-shaped wall called a Zocos.
+Each vine is grown in a round hollow and surrounded by a small crescent-shaped wall called a Zoco.
 These protect the vines from the near-constant winds.
-There’s little rainfall in Lanzarote and the volcanic ash preserves soil moisture around the plant ensuring it has enough water to grow.
+There’s little rainfall in Lanzarote, and the volcanic ash preserves soil moisture around the plant, ensuring it has enough water to grow.

 The César Manrique Foundation – Casa del Palmeral

-The César Manrique Foundation is Manrique’s former home, Taro de Tahiche, and is located a ten-minute drive from Arrecife.
+The César Manrique Foundation is based in Taro de Tahiche,the former home of local artist César Manrique, and lies around a ten-minute drive from Arrecife.

-Manrique took an organic approach and built his home into an old lava flow which is made up of five underground cavern rooms set in natural volcanic bubbles.
-Each bubble is connected to the next by underground tunnel and the whole creation completed in 1968.
-The sunken garden and courtyard are calm spaces with traditional Canarian features.
+Manrique took an organic approach and built his home into an old lava flow.
+The house comprises five underground cavern rooms set in natural volcanic bubbles, each connected to the next by underground tunnels.

-The foundation also houses the best art gallery on the island with a modern art collection, including drawings by Picasso and Miro.
-There’s another gallery for smaller exhibitions, a shop and cafe too.
+The foundation also houses the best art gallery on Lanzarote, with a modern art collection including drawings by Picasso and Miro.
+There’s another gallery for smaller exhibitions, along with a shop and cafe.

 Admission: €8 adults, children under 12 €1.
 Open: 10.00-18.00 Monday to Saturday, 10.00-15.00 Sunday